MaxwellGuico/RB1101_Wall_Following/README.md

 3. Ensure your implementation

+## Changes implemented ##
+1. improved the implementation of robust slope/intercept via least squares (avoids RankWarning from np.polyfit)
+2. Strafing instead of rotating
+    - Keep track of internal heading
+    - Based of internal heading, offset wall_scan() array using np.roll and offset movement commands
+### Challenges currently ###
+- The robot pre_vious aligns to its right wall
+- Now need to keep track of its "right" using its internal heading which affects which angles last_scan() slices from

 ## References ##
 RANSAC algorithm from wall_following.py uses an adapted version from https://github.com/creminem94/Advanced-Wall-Following/tree/main.
 All credits for the RANSAC implementation to them.
 =======